MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/03-generate-video.md

 ## Create a video generation application

-Now that you've explored the playground, let's build a Python application that programmatically generates videos using a Foundry video-generation model, such as Sora 2 when it's available to your subscription.
+Now that you've explored the playground, let's build a Python application that programmatically generates videos using a Foundry video-generation model, such as Sora 2.

 ### Get application files from GitHub